Responsible Finnish energy

 Biodiversity is taken into account in the operation of all plants, whenever possible.
 An extensive environmental impact assessment is carried out at the design stage of each power plant.
 Each power plant has an environmental permit.

-Pohjolan Voima’s determined investment policy will increase the share of carbon-neutral production to over 90% within a couple of years.
+In 2018, we increased our carbon neutrality target in the production of electricity to 95% by 2020.
 In this manner, Pohjolan Voima contributes to the energy industry’s target to be entirely carbon-free by the year 2050.

 Energy efficiency is improved in many ways both at the production plants and in offices.